Collecting guide: 10 things to know about Helmut Newton

 In 2000, to celebrate Newton’s 80th birthday, the Neue Nationalgalerie in Berlin staged a major retrospective of his work, which later toured the world.
 Three years later, the Helmut Newton Foundation was established, but Newton would not live to see the opening.
 In January 2004 he died, aged 83, from injuries sustained in a car accident on leaving the Chateau Marmont Hotel in Los Angeles.

 10. The market for Helmut Newton’s work

-‘The market for Helmut Newton has gone from strength to strength’, says Hull.
-‘Of his top 10 sales at auction, eight have been made in the past five years.’
+‘The market for Helmut Newton has gone from strength to strength’, says Quinn.
+‘Of his top 10 sales at auction, most have been made in the past decade.’
 The large format of the ‘The Big Nudes’ makes it one of his most highly sought-after series.

 And new collectors?
 They should look to Newton’s Polaroids, often taken on set to check the lighting for commercial projects.
 ‘They may be the only print of that image,’ explains the specialist, ‘and prices can start from as little as $6,000.’

 Newton, Riviera, an exhibition in collaboration with the Helmut Newton Foundation, runs until 13 November 2022 at the Nouveau Musée National de Monaco’s Villa Sauber